-Toolset Blocks is our new plugin, currently in beta.
-Use it to test the new way of visually designing your Toolset templates using the WordPress Block Editor.
-Toolset Blocks is in a dynamic stage so you can expect frequent beta updates but you should not yet use it for live production sites.
+Toolset has a completely new workflow, currently in beta.
+Test the new way of visually designing your Toolset templates and Views using the WordPress Block Editor.
 Let us know how it goes and what features you are missing.

 To start, you need to install the following plugins: